-The Group's values, purpose, and strategy (Protect, Evolve and Grow) are reviewed during the induction process, meetings and other internal processes to ensure that the values of the business including expected behaviours and practices are explained and integrated into all functions and operations of the business.
-Employees are measured against their demonstration of the Group's values in performance review to ensure that their behaviours and practices are in line with business values and purpose.
+HS1's values, purpose, and strategy (Protect, Evolve and Grow) are integral to the way it operates.
+HS1 values are part of its induction process for new staff and are core to internal processes with integration into all functions and operations of the business.
+Employees are measured against their demonstration of HS1's values in annual performance reviews, to ensure that their behaviours and practices are in aligned with business values and purpose.

 The Board, shareholders and management are committed to embedding the desired culture throughout the organisation.
-Culture is measured with reference to the People Strategy as well as via the annual employee engagement and Pulse survey's which are then benchmarked to other companies, ongoing monitoring by the HR Business Partner and Senior Management Team, employee exit interviews and regular team meetings.
+Culture is measured through the People Strategy as well as the annual employee engagement and Pulse surveys and benchmarked to other companies.
+Ongoing monitoring also takes place by the HR Business Partner and Senior Management Team, employee exit interviews and regular team meetings.